sajjadhira/sajjadhira/README.md

 - 🤔 I’m looking for a role of WordPress Plugin Developer.
 - 🤔 I’m looking for a company where I can learn more and boost my skills.
 - 💬 Ask me about PHP, WordPress, Laravel, and ReactJS.
-- 💬 If you have any project ideas let's do it real together.
+- 💬 If you have any project ideas let's do it, share me.
 - 📫 How to reach me: [Linkedin - Sajjad Hossain](https://www.linkedin.com/in/sajjadhossainhira)
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I love to learn and travel (nothing fun here, the programmer's joke looks like it, joke but not funny, LOL).
+- ⚡ Available For: Full-Time/Part-Time/Contractual Job.

 [![Twitter: Sajjad Hossain](https://img.shields.io/twitter/follow/sajjad_hira12?style=social)](https://twitter.com/sajjad_hira12)
 [![Linkedin: sajjadhossainhira](https://img.shields.io/badge/-sajjadhossainhira-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/sajjadhossainhira/)](https://www.linkedin.com/in/sajjadhossainhira/)